Edward Fawcett (preservationist): Early life

-He was born near Glasgow in 1920 and raised in Harrogate, his parents were Harold and Una Fawcett.
-He boarded at school in Northaw and at Uppingham School.
-He was sent to Paris for three months to learn French before returning to Glasgow as an accountant with his mother's family's firm, McClelland Kerr.
+Fawcett was born near Glasgow in 1920 and raised in Harrogate.
+His parents were Harold and Una Fawcett.
+He attended Northaw boarding school and at Uppingham School.
+He spent three months in Paris learning French before returning to Glasgow to work as an accountant with his mother's family's firm, McClelland Kerr.
 He joined the Royal Navy Volunteer Reserve as a temporary midshipman, later commissioned as a Sub-Lieutenant.

 Wartime service

-During World War II he served in motor launches in Gibraltar before moving to Escort destroyers as a Gunnery Control Officer.
+During World War II, Fawcett served in motor launches in Gibraltar and later moved to Escort destroyers as a Gunnery Control Officer.
 He took part in Operation Pedestal, a mission to deliver supplies to the besieged island of Malta, serving on HMS Bramham from the end of 1941, which towed the tanker Ohio into Malta.
 He spent one night in a boat saving survivors from the Santa Eliza from an oil-slicked sea.
 In 1943 he was Temporary Lieutenant on HMS Talybont.
 He served in the Atlantic, the Far East, in North Africa and in the D-Day landings.